Pilot Model TV-37 "Candid" Television (1948)

 After replacing those caps, the next power-up gave the first pictures I had seen from this television!

-Now, there are still many things wrong with this picture, but it's always exciting to see an old baby like this come back to life.
+Now, this picture isn't perfect, but it's always exciting to see an old baby like this come back to life.
 Best news of all, the image indicated that my rare CRT was not a total dud.

-The overly big vertical size accentuated the horizontal scan lines, and the vertical and horizontal centering were also a bit off, but these are all things that you can adjust by twiddling controls.
+The excessive height accentuated the horizontal scan lines, and the vertical and horizontal centering were also a bit off, but these are all things that you can adjust by twiddling controls.

 Final Thoughts